• RSS

 Five-0 – the commercial version, uses propriety software, costs 50 dollars.
 For both, the community version is license free.

 Immediately after the installation of the commercial version, the distribution can reproduce MP3, DVD and can read Window Media file formats, Quicktime, and Real Media.
 Even Java and Flash are supported.
-Also present are video drivers for ATI , Nvclassia and WLAN.
+Also present are vclasseo drivers for ATI , Nvclassia and WLAN.

-Whats New: The base version as said only contains free Open Source software, but propriety software like drivers, codec can be subsequently bought using the Click and Run (CNR) Linspire technology.
+Whats New: The base version as saclass only contains free Open Source software, but propriety software like drivers, codec can be subsequently bought using the Click and Run (CNR) Linspire technology.
 The CNR is unique.
 No other distribution uses it.
 Every bought package could be installed just with a simple click.

 Real Open Source packages can be installed using the APT (Advanced Packaging Tool) and users have access to the Linspire repository to download software using apt-get.
 Since Freespire is a Debian based distro, its packages are orientated towards the conventional .deb.